interlay/interbtc-spec/btcrelay-spec/docs/source/intro/accepted-format.rst

 Many Bitcoin wallets automatically order UTXOs.
 We require that the *Payment UTXO* and the *Data UTXO* are made within the first three indexes (index 0 - 2).
 We *do not* require any specific ordering of those outputs.
+The reason behind checking for the first three outputs is that wallets like Electrum might insert the UTXOs returning part of the spent input at index 1.

 .. note:: Please refer to the PolkaBTC specification for more details on the *Issue*, *Redeem* and *Replace* protocols.